BlakeCulbert/OpenGL-Primitives/README.md

 # OpenGL-Primitives
 Show OpenGL geometric and GLUT 3D primitives using C. By default this program will have a white background and draw with red.
-Here is a key to the geometric shapes and 3D GLUT primitives one can draw:
+Here is a key to the geometric shapes and 3D GLUT primitives one can draw using keystrokes:

 Key:
 Geometric Primitives: